zzheng07/bot121/lec02_plant_cell_and_tissues.md

 + A Cell is the smallest unit of organism that exhibits all the characteristics of life.
 + All organisms are composed of cells.
 + Cells are the structural and functional component of living things
-+ All cells araise from preexisting cells
++ All cells arise from preexisting cells

 #### Cells
 Two types of cells